multiversx/mx-docs/docs/sdk-and-tools/google-bigquery.md

 :::note
 Even if BigQuery includes a generous free tier, it is important to be mindful of the costs associated with running queries.
 For more information, see [BigQuery pricing](https://cloud.google.com/bigquery/pricing).

-If you believe that specific optimizations can applied to the dataset (to improve query performance), please [let us know](https://github.com/multiversx/multiversx-etl/issues).
+If you believe that specific optimizations can be applied to the dataset (to improve query performance), please [let us know](https://github.com/multiversx/multiversx-etl/issues).
 :::

 ## Analyze using Looker Studio

-[**Google Looker Studio**](https://lookerstudio.google.com) is a powerful tool for analyzing data and create (shareable) reports.
+[**Google Looker Studio**](https://lookerstudio.google.com) is a powerful tool for analyzing data and creating (shareable) reports.
 Out of the box, it connects to BigQuery (and many other data sources), thus it's a great way to explore the MultiversX dataset.

-Example of report created in Looker Studio (leveraging the MultiversX dataset on BigQuery):
+Example of report created in Looker Studio (leveraging the MultiversX dataset in BigQuery):

 ![img](/sdk-and-tools/looker_studio_1.png)